 Available in 4 sizes and 2 models spanning the XSC and XRS range which is a little confusing to understand.
 The Simrad GO series offers buyers an intuitive touchscreen that smartphone users will find instantly familiar.
 Easily tap to create or select waypoints, pinch to zoom, or tap and drag to pan smoothly across charts.
 Simple home screen and menu layouts make all functions quickly accessible, with large and clearly-captioned icons that are easy to recognise and tap.

-The Simrad GO chartplotter navigation display expands the capabilities of sportboats, cruisers, and smaller center consoles with plug-and-play support for Simrad Broadband Radar, Halo Pulse Compression radar systems.
+The Simrad GO Chartplotter navigation display expands the capabilities of sportboats, cruisers, and smaller centre consoles with plug-and-play support for Simrad Broadband Radar, Halo Pulse Compression radar systems.
 Behind a super-bright, multi-touch widescreen display lies a built-in GPS receiver, wireless connectivity, and industry standard NMEA 2000 networking.
 Connect with smartphones and tablets, control your onboard sound system, monitor engine data, and choose from an array of built-in sonar technology to cruise with confidence and find fish like a pro.

 - Easy to use multi-touch interface

 - Built-in Broadband Sounder™, CHIRP sonar, StructureScan® HD imaging or ForwardScan™ sonar support (transducer required)

 - Radar display for Simrad Broadband 3G™/4G™ and Halo™ Pulse Compression radar (GO7 XSR, GO9 XSE, GO12 XSE)

 - Compatible with the Simrad WM-3 SiriusXM satellite weather module